hathora/builder/README.md

 ### Application spec

-The foundation of an rtag application is the `rtag.yml` file, which defines various aspects of the application's behavior.
+The foundation of an hathora application is the `rtag.yml` file, which defines various aspects of the application's behavior.
 One of the primary components the developer includes in this file is a fully typed API, which lists the server methods as well as the client state tree.

-From this specification, rtag automatically generates the following:
+From this specification, hathora automatically generates the following:

 - server side method stubs that set up the entire server code structure and just need to be filled in with the application's business logic
-- clients for frontends to communicate with the rtag server in a typesafe manner
+- clients for frontends to communicate with the hathora server in a typesafe manner
 - a web-based debug application that allows for testing backend logic right away without writing any frontend code

 ## Installation